oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

   [Encrypt Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/encrypt.md)
   in a container running the image specified in `domainHomeImageBase` parameter in your inputs file to encrypt the password properties in `domain.properties` file.
-Note that this password encryption step is skipped if the `-m wlst` option is provided because the feature is provided by WDT, which is not used in `wlst` mode.
+Note that this password encryption step is skipped if the value of the `mode` parameter in the inputs YAML file is `wlst` because the feature is provided by WDT.

-* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new WebLogic Server domain based on the WebLogic image specified in the `domainHomeImageBase` parameter from your inputs file.The new WebLogic Server domain is created using one of the following options based on the `mode` option of the create domain script:
+* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new WebLogic Server domain based on the WebLogic image specified in the `domainHomeImageBase` parameter from your inputs file.
+The new WebLogic Server domain is created using one of the following options based on the `mode` option of the create domain script:
   * By default, the WDT model specified in the `createDomainWdtModel` parameter and the WDT variables in `domain.properties` file are used by the WebLogic Image Tool to create the new WebLogic Server domain.
-  * Alternatively, when the `-m wlst` option of the create domain script is provided, the offline WLST script specified in the`createDomainWlstScript` parameter is run to create the new WebLogic Server domain.  the model specified in the `createDomainWdtModel` parameter
+  * Alternatively, when the value of the `mode` parameter in the inputs YAML file is `wlst`, the offline WLST script specified in the`createDomainWlstScript` parameter is run to create the new WebLogic Server domain.

 * The generated image is tagged with the `image` parameter provided in your inputs file.